 Living in a University residence is considered a right extended to all students under the age of 21.
 The Harrison apartments, however, have been designated as "Privilege Housing." and Faulkner has established special qualifications for the apartments.
-The qualifications listed below are used to guide the Director of Residence Life in assigning apartment rooms to qualified students:
+The qualifications listed below are used to guide the Assistant Dean for Residence Life & Housing in assigning apartment rooms to qualified students:

-- Record of past disciplinary issues will weigh most heavily in the decision process. - Must be 20 years of age by July 31st prior to fall semester or have earned enough academic credits to be classified as a senior (90 hours or more) is also important. - Preference will be given to unmarried undergraduate students. - Must be enrolled full-time at the Montgomery campus - Must have a minimum Faulkner cumulative GPA of 2.3 (Transfer students use their transfer GPA). - Must have no current holds or disciplinary actions for academics, billing or conduct. - Must not have excessive chapel absences.
+- Be in good standing with the Student Life Office with regard to conduct and Chapel Attendance. - Must be 20 years of age by July 31st prior to fall semester AND completed 40 or more credits OR have earned academic credits to be classified as a senior (90 hours or more). - Preference will be given to unmarried undergraduate students. - Must be enrolled full-time at the Montgomery campus. - Must have a minimum Faulkner cumulative GPA of 2.3 (Transfer students use their transfer GPA). - Must have no current holds for academics or billing. - Must not have excessive chapel absences.